Finding the perfect pair of running shoes can be a challenge. There are so many brands, styles, and features to choose from.

 When running long distances like a marathon, the body expends a lot of energy.
 Carrying extra weight in the shoes can make the body work harder, leading to fatigue and decreased endurance.
 A lighter shoe can help conserve energy, allowing the runner to maintain their pace for longer periods.

 A runner will be able to move more quickly and efficiently since there is less weight to lift and move with each stride.
-A lighter shoe can also help a runner transition more smoothly between each stride, leading to a faster-running cadence.
+Combined with training to make you faster, a lighter shoe can also help a runner transition more smoothly between each stride, leading to a faster-running cadence.

 Reduced risk of injury